Learning Provider Profile

 Introduction to Financial Leadership

-The primary goal of this workshop will be lay the ground for implementation of the Financial Leadership Model, review existing corporate infrastructure and plan for participation in future workshops.
+The primary goal of this workshop will be to lay the foundation for implementation of the Financial Leadership Model, review existing corporate infrastructure and plan for participation in future workshops.
 This workshop should lay the groundwork for future workshops.
 This workshop will focus internally on the organization and will require participants to engage in open and honest dialogue regarding the performance of the finance function of the company.

 There is some preparation work that all participants should complete prior to starting the workshop.
 The preparation work is detailed in the Preliminary Analysis section.
 Participants should also read through the Distance Learning section to make sure they establish the proper learning environment.
 The Tutorial Support section will also provide instructions and details on how to seek support.